-An online journalism degree will prepare you for researching, writing, and editing stories for print, broadcast, and online media.
+An online degree in journalism focuses on researching, writing, and editing stories for print, broadcast, and online media.
 Jobs in this field include newspaper, radio, or television reporter, as well as careers in online reporting and social media.
-Journalists work for newspapers, magazines, online news organizations, as well as TV and radio stations.
-Journalists are interested in current events and conveying the facts of a story in a timely manner.
+Prospective journalism students should look at our list of the best online colleges for journalism degrees, which were ranked based on tuition rates and alumni salaries provided by PayScale.

-The Accrediting Council on Education in Journalism and Mass Communications (ACEJMC) provides accreditation to journalism and mass communication programs.
-Accreditation ensures that a college or university meets established standards and that your degree will be recognized by future employers.
-Accreditation ensures that you are receiving a degree that meets qaulity levels.
-Read More
+The Accrediting Council on Education in Journalism and Mass Communications (ACEJMC) is the primary programmatic accrediting body for journalism degrees.
+Both programmatic and regional accreditation help to ensure that a college or university meets established standards and that your degree will be recognized by future employers.

-There are a variety of degree and certificate programs available for those interested in pursuing a career in journalism.
+There are a variety of online degree and certificate programs available for those interested in pursuing a career in journalism.
 Online degrees in journalism include associate degrees, Bachelor’s of Arts in Journalism, Master’s of Arts in Journalism, and online journalism certificate programs.
-Some journalism degrees are part of a Bachelor’s of Arts in Communication, which encompasses not only journalism but broader communication issues.
-While a journalism degree prepares students for a career in media, a communications degree prepares students for careers in journalism, public relations, communication, and media production.
+Some journalism degrees are part of a Bachelor’s of Arts in Communication, which encompasses not only journalism but broader communication topics.

 Those seeking entry-level positions in the field of journalism may be interested in obtaining an online associate degree in journalism, which can be completed in two years, or completing an online certificate program, which can be finished in one year.
 A Bachelor’s of Arts in Journalism is a four-year degree program that will provide a broader liberal arts educational background while focusing on journalism.
 A Master’s of Arts in Journalism will require an additional two years of coursework after completing a bachelor’s degree but will provide more specialized training.